CBD Explained - What is All the Fuss About CBD?

 - Isolate - Everything is removed, including all other cannabinoids and the terpenes (smell and taste) chemicals.
 Typically, people will smoke or vape this.
 This is the type Big Pharma has latched on to.

 - Full Spectrum - CBD, as well as the other cannabinoids and terpenes, may contain up to 0.3% of the THC.

 - Broad Spectrum – CBD and other cannabinoids and terpenes but no THC.

 What does CBD do?

-There are many positive results that people have reported from the use of CBD, that it is difficult to know where to start.
-But, some of the most common symptoms and conditions that are addressed with CBD are listed below.
+There are many positive results that people have reported from the use of CBD, but it isn't easy to know where to start.
+Some of the most common symptoms and conditions addressed with CBD are listed below.

 - Inflammation and pain reduction